gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

            IMU.Parameters parameters = new IMU.Parameters(new RevHubOrientationOnRobot(
                    RevHubOrientationOnRobot.LogoFacingDirection.UP,
                    RevHubOrientationOnRobot.UsbFacingDirection.FORWARD));
-           // Without this, retrieving data from the IMU throws an exception imu.initialize(parameters);
+           // Without this, the REV Hub's orientation is assumed to be logo up / USB forward imu.initialize(parameters);

            waitForStart();